- Check in Settings -> General -> About to see what Version the device is currently running.

 Some other tips for Parents

 The Keeping Kids safe on the iPad, iPhone & iPod Touch series of tutorials is a 'must watch' for anyone who is unsure about how to set up these parental controls.
+(Note that the screens featured in this series are from iOS 12.
+Much is still the same, but there are some new features added in later versions of Screen Time - Communication limits being one.)

 This provides an excellent online alternative to attending our popular Keeping kids safe on the iPad, iPhone and iPod Touch, which we run regularly for parents at schools in Melbourne.
 (Bookings can be made here for your own school.)